Best mountain biking flat shoes 2024 – top-rated trail and gravity riding shoes tested by our experts

 Unlike older Shimano shoes, which had a tendency to soak up water like sponges, the GR9 sucks up next to no water when things get soggy – another great improvement for Shimano.

-11. Best casual shoe
+10. Best casual mountain biking flat shoe

 A rider's flat shoe on a pedal